10 Tips for Living Better With Psoriatic Arthritis

 In general, cold packs work better for those who have a sudden onset of pain, while people with chronic pain tend to prefer hot packs, he says.
 Some alternate between the two.

 There are no rules about how long to leave the packs on.
 "Do what makes you feel best," Dr. Fohrman says.

 Control your weight

 Maintaining a healthy weight is especially important for psoriatic arthritis patients.

 Being overweight can create stress and strain on the joints, especially weight-bearing joints like the knees and hips, as well as the ankles and feet, Dr. Fohrman says.
 "Carrying around 50 pounds of extra weight is also taking a toll on energy and fitness."

-Rather than skipping meals to lose weight, eat foods rich in complex carbohydrates, protein, and unsaturated fats.
+Rather than skipping meals to lose weight, eat foods rich in

 Don't skimp on sleep